Average Weather in Chiba Japan

 To characterize how pleasant the weather is in Chiba throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Chiba for general outdoor tourist activities are from late May to early June and from mid August to late October, with a peak score in the first week of October.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Chiba for general outdoor tourist activities are from late May to early June and from mid August to late October, with a peak score in the last week of September.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.